electric-sql/electric/website/use-cases/local-first-software.md

 ### How does Electric help?

 Electric is a sync engine.
-It syncs little subsets of your Postgres data into local apps, services and environments.
+It syncs little subsets of your Postgres data into local apps and services.

 <div style="width: 100%;">
   <img src="/img/use-cases/local-first-sync-engine.png"